steve-caron-dynatrace/hot2020-k8s-openshift/Exercise_Instructions/08_RBAC_with_Management_Zones/README.md

 # Exercise #8 Role-Based Access Control with Management Zones

 <u><b>Scenario</b></u>: The Sock Shop app is mostly developed by contractors
-- There is an internal devops team but otherwise the developers are not company employee
+- There is an internal devops team but otherwise the developers are not company employees
 - The corporate policies are that non-employees should not have access to any customer or production-related data
-- Both dev and prod apps are running on a Kubernetes cluster so the same Dynatrace environment has data from multiple namespace altogether
+- Both dev and prod apps are running on a Kubernetes cluster so the same Dynatrace environment has data from multiple namespaces altogether
 - During the previous exercises, we have seem how we can define Management Zones to segregate views based on custom rules
 - Let's now see how we can provide role-based access control to Management Zones so Sock Shop developers can only access the data they need and are allowed to.